ve9u/vgangireddy/content/posts/sql-5-rules-to-select.md

 +++
 Data Scientists meaningful data from large data stores to find hidden patterns.
 SQL can be used to fetch the only required data from the.

-This chapter covers multi-step approach to convert given query into SQL format.
+This series of blog posts covers the multi-step approaches

 SQL clause has a dedicated operation for this, which will be used to interact with the database engine.